-Please access the link http://www.shadygrove.umd.edu/annual-security-report for the USG Annual Security Report that is compiled and distributed annually in compliance with the Clery Act.
+Please access the link Safety & Security at USG for the USG Annual Security Report that is compiled and distributed annually in compliance with the Clery Act.
 This publication contains crime statistics and statements of security policy.
 Annually, prior to October 1st, current students and employees are sent an email message providing them with a link to this brochure and notification that the current edition of the Safety & Security publication has been posted on the Universities at Shady Grove website.
 Printed copies may be obtained from the 24-hour security desk located in the Camille Kendall Academic Center on the Shady Grove campus.